Generalization of Quantum Machine Learning Models Using Quantum Fisher Information Metric: Abstract

 \section{Abstract}

-Generalization is the ability of quantum machine learning models to make accurate predictions on new data by learning from training data.
-Here, we introduce the data quantum Fisher information metric (DQFIM) to determine when a model can generalize.
-For variational learning of unitaries, the DQFIM quantifies the amount of circuit parameters and training data needed to successfully train and generalize.
-We apply the DQFIM to explain when a constant number of training states and polynomial number of parameters are sufficient for generalization.
-Further, we can improve generalization by removing symmetries from training data.
-Finally, we show that out-of-distribution generalization, where training and testing data are drawn from different data distributions, can be better than using the same distribution.
-Our work opens up new approaches to improve generalization in quantum machine learning.
+Generalization is the ability of machine learning models to make accurate predictions on new data by learning from training data.
+However, understanding generalization of quantum machine learning models has been a major challenge.
+Here, we introduce the data quantum Fisher information metric (DQFIM).
+It describes the capacity of variational quantum algorithms depending on variational ansatz, training data and their symmetries.
+We apply the DQFIM to quantify circuit parameters and training data needed to successfully train and generalize.
+Using the dynamical Lie algebra, we explain how to generalize using a low number of training states.
+Counter-intuitively, breaking symmetries of the training data can help to improve generalization.
+Finally, we find that out-of-distribution generalization, where training and testing data are drawn from different data distributions, can be better than using the same distribution.
+Our work provides a useful framework to explore the power of quantum machine learning models.